 The Royal Mail Ukulele Group (RMUG) calls the Royal Mail Hotel, 92 Brisbane Terrace, Goodna, its home.
 Join us on a Sunday from 11:00 am.
 Everyone is welcome.

 When COVID-19 put a dash in our 2020 performances and jams, Jeni posted live every Sunday morning from 11:00 am on our Facebook page and kept us all making beautiful music.
 We’re now able to perform again together — happy days.
 To find out what’s happening, join our Facebook group.

 In July 2021, the RMUG celebrates its 6th birthday.
-The group was established when Andrew Café, the current publican, wanted to diversify what the pub could offer the community from bass guitar and harmonica to ukulele lessons.
+The group was established when Andrew Café, the current publican, wanted to diversify what the pub offered the community from bass guitar and harmonica to ukulele lessons.
 Vic Kena was engaged by Cath Butler, a celebrated band promoter, and Dot Gollner put her hand up to be the ukulele group coordinator.

 Vic’s first big challenge for us was to perform at the pub in October 2016 for the 30th anniversary of Andrew’s management.
 Vic led us in the performance and the crowd was so supportive.
 We all had so much fun, it inspired us to carry on.
 Jeni Bush became our Musical Director after joining the group in time for our first performance, and served an apprenticeship with Vic.
 Jeni now runs all the other performances and jams.